-• link: Link [0..1] The link that is followed when the anchor is clicked.
+- link : Link [0..]
+The link that is followed when the anchor is clicked. - targetNode: The node (target) which is reached when the anchor is clicked.

-5.1.11 Button
+6.1.12 Button

 A button in general is an element that enables the user to initiate some action of the web application.
 The most common usage is in conjunction with input elements to submit data and execute a query or a process.
-Just like mentioned in section 5.1.10, UWE does not specify how a button is rendered.
+Just like mentioned in section 6.1.11, UWE does not specify how a button is rendered.
 If HTML is used as presentation technology, an <input> element with type "button" could be used as well as an element or even an image, (given that JavaScript is enabled).